 Puppies are irresistible, especially when they are very young.
 Who can resist sweet puppy kisses from a cute little ball of fur?

 While your heart might yearn for a baby puppy, your head should prevail when it comes to adding a young dog to your family.
-The puppy’s age should be a factor in your decision.
+The puppy’s age and your lifestyle should be important factors in your decision.

 Puppy Growth Stages

 Just like with human children, puppies go through a number of developmental stages as they grow.
 While some breeds mature more slowly in a physical sense, it’s safe to generalize when it comes to a puppy’s mental development, regardless of breed.

 Here’s a general overview of a puppy’s growth phases:

 Birth to 8 weeks